 I don't normally get this excited about strawberries.
-Though when dining in absolute complete blackness, you’re ecstatic when the food on your fork even makes it to the mouth.
-You can’t see your plate, your date, your hand- you can’t tell if your eyes are open or closed.
+But when dining in absolute complete blackness, you’re ecstatic when the food on your fork even makes it to your mouth.
+You can’t see your plate, your date, your hand - you can’t tell if your eyes are open or closed.
 Besides sight, every sense is intensified x1000.
 You’ve never been more observant.

 As if entering a haunted house, I reach out for Nick’s shoulders as he holds onto our vision-impaired waitress, Beatrice.
+Along with the rest of the wait staff here, she is legally blind.
 She guides us from the V Lounge bar, behind a black curtain, down a little hallway, into a pitch-black dining room with stale, warm air.
-The space is small because the conversations bounce off the walls like kindergartener's at snack time.
-Beatrice guides us to our chairs as our eyes adjust to the blackness.
-I can’t help but think of an old country song by Deana Carter, “Did I Shave My Legs For This?”
+I can tell the space is small because the conversations bounce off the walls.
+Beatrice guides us to our chairs as our eyes try to adjust to the blackness.
+Can’t help but think of an old country song by Deana Carter, “Did I Shave My Legs For This?”

 Beatrice places a “chef’s surprise” in the middle of the table.
-Nick and I each cautiously drink from little shot glasses.
+Nick and I each cautiously drink it from little shot glasses.
 We discuss.
 Potato soup!
 Beatrice congratulates us for getting it right.
-The whole night is one big experiment & guessing game that, for our sake, I hope isn’t being night-vision videotaped.
-Though, if it is- gold.
+The whole night is one big experiment & guessing game that I hope isn’t being videotaped with night-vision.
+Though, if it is - gold.
 There’d be men with their eyes closed and soup on their chin and smiling women with spinach in their teeth, hunched over with their legs open.
 Your guard is completely down in the dark.
-During the course of the meal, one man at a nearby table begins to sing ‘When I Fall In Love.’
+During the course of the meal, one man at a nearby table begins to sing "When I Fall In Love."
 Out of the blue.
-At first, it’s a watery attempt but as more and more patrons stop talking to listen, he gains confidence and eventually has the entire room’s attention!
-The impromptu serenade is followed by a thunderous applause!
+At first it’s a watery attempt, but as more and more people stop talking to listen he gains confidence.
+Eventually, he has the entire room’s attention and is belting at the top of his lungs.
+The impromptu serenade is followed by a thunderous applause.
 And at most restaurants, the wait staff is the only one singing ‘Happy Birthday.’
-Every table here joins in 3 times at the top of their lungs.
+But here, every table enthusiastically joins in 3 times.

 My main course is roasted herb chicken, sticky rice, and steamed vegetables.
-Mmm, smells herb-y and chicken-y.
-Luckily, the meat is already cut up. *High five* There’s a sense of accomplishment after every bite.
-We can’t help but think how hard this would be to do every moment of every day as all of the wait staff here must.
-As my eyes are focusing in and out like a camera lens, I am so grateful that my vision will be restored moments after I stand up.
+Smells herb-y and chicken-y.
+Luckily, the meat is already cut up. *High five* (Wait, try that again.
+Yes!)
+There’s a sense of accomplishment after every bite.
+I can’t help but think how hard this would be to do every moment of every day as all of the wait staff here must.
+My eyes hurt from searching for light, focusing in and out like a camera lens, and I'm so grateful that my vision will be restored moments after I walk out of here.

-I hit plate, a lot of it.
+I hit plate, a lot.
 So I think it’s clean, but I have no idea how much I consumed.
 It may have been a chicken nugget or an entire bird.
-‘Oww!’
+"OWWW!"
 While looking for his throat, Nick hit his beer hard against his teeth.
-Good thing we only have dessert left.
+We just have to make it through desert.